manucorporat/openkit-ios/openkit_protocol_1.md

 2. **Openkit should use HTTPS**
-HTTPS is recommended for a superior security level. ***Oauth 1.0a protocol*** is safe even over HTTP but openkit sends the credentials(see 4.1) in plaintext during login.
+HTTPS is recommended for a superior security level. ***Oauth 1.0a protocol*** is safe even over HTTP but *openkit* sends the credentials(see 3.4) in plaintext during login.

 3. **Security configurations**